 - Echo Wall Clock

-How to Enable Alexa Guard Plus if you have a Ring Protect Plus Plan
+How to Enable Alexa Guard Plus** if you have a Ring Protect Plan

-If you already have a Ring Protect Plus Plan and want to enable Alexa Guard Plus, you’ll need the latest version of the Alexa app and Echo software that's up to date.
-Your Alexa app should update iself automatically.
+If you already have Ring Protect Pro or Plus (1st Gen) and want to enable Alexa Guard Plus,** you’ll need the latest version of the Alexa app and Echo software that's up to date.
+Your Alexa app should update itself automatically.
 If you need to make sure your Echo device software is updated, click here.